mikeal/nopm/README.md

 9bed00d83c3925112f15cf7eb418469298bf5036
 ```

-Now our build process writes a program (`program.js`) and outputs an inclusion proof.
+Our build process now appears to write a program (`program.js`) and output an inclusion proof.

 This build program also accepts such a proof and builds from sources committed to git from the hash identities found in the inclusion proof.